AckerlyXu/heima/articles/backup/backup-azure-dpm-introduction.md

     ![Encryption](../../includes/media/backup-install-agent/DPM_SetupOnlineBackup_Encryption.png)

+    > [!WARNING]
-    > [AZURE.WARNING] If the passphrase is lost or forgotten; Microsoft cannot help in recovering the backup data.
+    > If the passphrase is lost or forgotten; Microsoft cannot help in recovering the backup data.
 The end user owns the encryption passphrase and Microsoft does not have visibility into the passphrase used by the end user.
 Please save the file in a secure location as it is required during a recovery operation.

 13. Once you click the **Register** button, the machine is registered successfully to the vault and you are now ready to start backing up to Azure.